wsor4035/dev.luanti.org/content/server/setup.md

 ### Linux
 1. Open a terminal.
-2. Navigate to wherever you've put your Luanti server files (referred to as /Luanti/ from now on), and run the server with `/bin/luantiserver`. **(PLEASE READ THE NOTES BELOW!)**
+2. Navigate to wherever you've put your Luanti server files (referred to as /Luanti/ from now on), and run the server with `/bin/luantiserver`.
 	-   If you want to specify a specific game ID, the game ID choices are located in `/Luanti/games/`.
-Add in `--gameid `**`thegameid`** to the end of the command.
+Add in `--gameid yourGameId`** to the end of the command.
 	-   If you get the error "Multiple worlds are available.", the world choices are located in `/Luanti/worlds/`.
-Add in `--worldname `**`theWorld`** to the end of the command.
+Add in `--worldname yourWorldName`** to the end of the command.
 3. If your server crashes, then look in the `debug.txt` log file in `/Luanti/`
 4. Make sure you make your server [safe from damage](#Protecting_your_server).